 Rapid eye movement (REM) sleep is one of the two types of sleep.
-During this important period of rest, the body goes through distinctive changes that are associated with dreaming, the creation of long-term memories, learning, and brain development.
+During this important period of rest, the body goes through distinctive changes that are associated with dreaming, the creation of long-term memories, learning, emotional processing, and brain development.

 Though researchers are still learning about this active period of sleep, it’s clear that not getting enough REM sleep can negatively impact the body and mind.
 We cover the importance and function of REM sleep, along with the risks of not getting enough of this vital sleep stage.